 Adopt an Intelligence-Driven Approach

-Security teams should build relationships with the following:
+Security teams should prioritize building relationships with:

 - Registrars